 8 BULL’S BAY

-The unknown local beach in a little cove, Bull’s Bay, offers shade, white sand beach and magnificent views.
-Fish hides behind rocks and the beautiful rugged coastline shows the glistening ocean and the silver waves hit rocks: it seems your need to bring your snorkel gear!
+The unknown local beaches in a little cove, Bull’s Bay, offers shade, white sand beach and magnificent views.
+Fish hides behind rocks and the beautiful rugged coastline shows the glistening ocean and the silver waves hit rocks; it seems your need to bring your snorkel gear!

 At the entrance to the beach of Bull’s Bay from the main road is a little shop.
 Snacks, drinks, as fresh coconut juice, and friendly owners make the spot a must stopover.

 More blogs of Sandra Smits at Jamaicans.com

 With the description in this travel guide you will find most of these beaches with ease on your own.
 When not fully sure, ask your way around, everybody is willing to help you out!